Energy comparison - ready to see how much you can save?

-- Switching both gas and electricity to the same supplier - known as a 'dual fuel' tariff.
+- Switching both gas and electricity to the same supplier.

-- Remember to provide your supplier with accurate meter readings regularly.
+- Remember to regularly provide your supplier with accurate meter readings.
 This will ensure you are only paying for the electricity and gas you are using and avoid any surprises further down the line.

-- If you are on a fixed price energy tariff, keep a note of the end date.
-Companies often transfer customers to their more expensive standard variable tariff when a fixed price energy deal comes to an end.
-So we recommend comparing deals a few weeks before your fixed price tariff ends.
+- If you are on a fixed price tariff, keep a note of the end date.
+Companies often transfer customers to their more expensive standard variable tariff when a fixed price deal comes to an end.
+We recommend comparing deals a few weeks before your fixed price tariff ends.

 - Keep an eye on how much electricity you use.
 It sounds simple but remembering to turn off lights or electrical items when they are not in use can really help keep your bills down.